-In addition, Pengfei Han - the teaching assistant - will hold regular office hours in his office 415, McNeil Building.
-Pengfei has a strong background in International Economics and is among the best Ph.D. students in Economics at Penn and we are very fortunate to have him as a TA.
-I encourage you to make use of Pengfei's office hours and Discussion sessions.
-In case you cannot make it during his office hours, you can send him an e-mail at pengfeih@sas.upenn.edu in order to set up an appointment.
+In addition, Gokhan Oz - the teaching assistant - will hold regular office hours in his office 438, McNeil Building.
+He will also conduct discussion sessions and will be available to answer your questions during that time.
+Gokhan is one of the best Ph.D. students in Economics at Penn and we are very fortunate to have him as a TA.
+I encourage you to make use of Gokhan's office hours and discussion sessions.
+You can also send him an e-mail in order to set up an appointment.

 I have set up a discussion section at Canvas class website.
 I strongly encourage you to post your questions there rather than e-mailing them to me or the teaching assistant.
-Pengfei and I will do our best to monitor that discussion site and to post answers as soon as possible.
+Gokhan and I will do our best to monitor that discussion site and to post answers as soon as possible.
 You can post your questions anonymously so there is no reason to be shy.
-As a policy, Pengfei and I will not reply to personal e-mails about the course material.
+As a policy, Gokhan and I will not reply to personal e-mails about the course material.
 Such questions have to be asked through the Discussion section on Canvas.